stillvertigo/human-things/README.md

                 2. Corbyn Allan
                 3. Keagan Ellenberger

-Project Name - Their Story
+Project Name - Their Story (may change later on)

 Project Page - https://github.com/stillvertigo/human-things

-Instructions -
+Instructions - Text based choices  are provided to the player, the player chooses from the set amount, these choices determine the end of the game and how the game progresses.

-Tools - Visual Studios, online courses for C#
+Tools - Visual Studios, no external .NET libraries as of yet.

-Concepts - Text-based, a look at three characters throughout history (Greek, Roman, Egyptian)
+Concepts - Text-based, a look at three specific characters throughout history (Greek, Roman, Egyptian)

-Assumptions -
+Assumptions - Since it is mostly text-based (aside from a few graphics we hope to add), it will hopefully run quite fast, without any significant lag.

-Limitations - Our lack of C# coding skills and a limited access to Visual Studios (one group member can not run it on her laptop)
+Limitations - Our limitations are a lack of C# coding skills and a limited access to Visual Studios (one group member can not run it on her laptop, thus she has to rely on the Hamilton labs).
+The programs limitations arise from that, as well as its text-based nature limiting much visual output besides text.